Dr Will Homoky

 Research interests

-I am a biogeochemist who studies the cycling of chemical elements between the land, ocean and seafloor to learn how these impact marine life and Earth's surface environment over time.
-I am interested in the trace element resources for primary production and carbon burial in the ocean (e.g. iron), and how exchanges between crustal rocks, seawater and sediments can impact marine food webs and Earth’s atmospheric oxygen and greenhouse gas compositions.
+I am an ocean scientist and geochemist who studies the reactions and transport chemical elements between the land, ocean and seafloor to learn how these impact marine life and Earth's surface environment over time.
+I am interested in the elements that either drive or repond to changes in the global carbon cycle, and seek to learn how exchanges between crustal rocks, seawater and sediments can impact marine food webs and Earth’s atmospheric oxygen and greenhouse gas compositions.

-I specialise in the collection redox-sensitive trace elements and isotopes (TEIs) in the ocean and sediments, separating aqueous, solid and colloidal phases, and measuring these by Inductively Coupled Plasma-Mass Spectrometry.
-I also look for the mechanisms controlling TEI distributions and evaluate their importance in nature using micro-cosm experiments and theoretical toolkits (e.g. Isotope mass-balance, 1-D steady-state, and 3-D atmospherically-coupled ocean box models).
+I specialise in the collection low abdundance and redox-sensitive ‘trace’ elements and isotopes in the ocean and sediments – separating aqueous, solid and colloidal phases – and measuring these by Inductively Coupled Plasma-Mass Spectrometry.
+I look for the mechanisms controlling oceanic element and isotope distributions and evaluate their importance in nature using micro-cosm experiments and theoretical toolkits (e.g. Isotope mass-balance, and reaction-transport models at varied scales and resolution).

-Research activities fit into one or more of the following themes:
+Research activities fit into one or more of the following three themes:

 (1) Understanding controls of the global carbon cycle